inphobia/inphobia.github.io/content/_index.md

   - hot plugging sata drives on sas controllers and the tiny risk on over voltage
 - and some words about
   - sata support in netapp shelves (or any shelf for that matter)
+    - it seems iom12 based devices only accept sas disks
+    - iom6 based devices can run sata devices but still need an interposer
-    - ds224c: 2 ioms and disk led will not light up, 1 iom disk led will light up
+    - ~~ds224c: 2 ioms and disk led will not light up, 1 iom disk led will light up~~
-    - neither option finds the disk
+    - ~~neither option finds the disk~~
-    - perhaps multipath issue, sata has no multipath and seems always active on shelf
+    - ~~perhaps multipath issue, sata has no multipath and seems always active on shelf~~
   - ses communication
   - out of band connector cable
   - stp (sata tunneling protocol)